websight-io/docs/docs/docs/developers/dialogs/richtext-editor/configuration/index.md

 ## Using configuration

-RTE provides default configuration at `/libs/wcm/dialogs/components/richtext/configuration`.
+RTE provides configurations which can be used and customized:

+- `/libs/wcm/dialogs/components/richtext/configurations/default` - default configuration; dedicated for views with big width, like modals
+- `/libs/wcm/dialogs/components/richtext/configurations/compact` - configuration with reduced toolbar - might be used in narrow views, like [Side Panel](../../../page-editor/side-panel/)

 Configuration can be referenced by path or defined inline.
 If inline configuration is defined then referenced configuration is ignored.